Schoonology/presentations/were-snaking-it-live/SCRIPT.md

 ## Next steps

-If we wanted to make it better, though, what would we do?
+If we wanted to make it even better, though, what would we do?

 First up, the basics:

 1. Decision-making.
 Our snake wants food like Joe Biden wants to be cool, but it doesn't have to be that way.
 We could elect someone who's _not_ an octogenarian white dude to the White House, and teach our snake to prioritize survival over its bacchanalian feast.
+2. [Performance.
+Our snake responds in X ms, but these same techniques can be made much faster, and doing so will continue to push our understanding of everything from basic data structures at first to how JavaScript works under the hood to either get those last precious milliseconds or to branch into more CPU-intensive techniques.
+	- Remember that flood filling algorithm that was recursive, but we used a priority queue for A-star?
+Flood filling can use a queue, too, and is demonstrably faster and less memory-hungry.
+It can also prune and collapse options that are either worse or duplicated, respectively.
+	- I really hope they make a mode with a "chess clock" someday, further rewarding _fast_ Snakes that *regularly* respond in less than 500ms.]
-2. Frameworks.
-We wrote this in vanilla Express, but could you write this more succinctly the framework you use every day?
+3. Frameworks.
+We wrote this in vanilla Express, but I'm sure you could write this more succinctly in whatever framework you actualy use every day.
-3. Languages.
+4. Languages.
 We wrote this in TypeScript, but there are Snakes are written in Kotlin, C++, Python, Go, Rust, Java, and even Bash (#!/bin/shnake).
-However there are actually very few Snakes competing with JavaScript right now, and I think that's a shame.
+There are actually very few Snakes competing with JavaScript right now, and I think that's a shame.
-4. Hosting.
+5. Hosting.
 We ran today's snakes on this laptop, but "competitive" snakes (serious airquotes there) use long-running boxes in the cloud somewhere, like DigitalOcean, or Linode, or even Oracle Cloud.
 [I know!]
 What about the other end of the spectrum?
 How small of a device could you get a Snake to run on?

-Getting more advanced:
+Getting more advanced on the techniques side:

-- We could try minimax to make decisions.
-Minimax is a completely orthogonal approach to what we did today: powerful like a neural network, but still tractable.
-It requires simulating the game's potential outcomes, which makes it _way_ out of scope for a talk like this, but it's commonly used in games like Battlesnake.
+- There's a technique called "minimax" we could use to make decisions.
+Minimax is a completely orthogonal approach to what we did today, as it relies on simulating the game's potential outcomes.
+That makes it _way_ out of scope for a talk like this, but it's commonly used in games like chess, Go, and Battlesnake.
-- Genetic algorithms use a generational process that's easy to audit.
-You could use one to weigh priorities, or to find a better height map.
+- Genetic algorithms are a generational process that's more straightforward than it gets described.
+We could use one to weigh the priorities our snake uses, or to find a better height map.
 - And if you _are_ considering generative AI, I'd again recommend a platform like Battlesnake as a low-risk sandbox to learn and to experiment.
-Some folks already are.
+I may not be an expert, but I am convinced there is _some_ way to make neural networks more observable in production, which would address one of their core weaknesses.

 👏🏻👏🏻👏🏻 (I promise, this is the last one.)

 ## Head to head

 But even without all that, how good is our snake already?
 Well, let's put it through its paces.
-Let's wrap this up, and play a little Battlesnake!
+Let's play some Battlesnake!

-I mentioned that there are four primary Game Modes in Battlesnake, but we're going to stick with the smallest and simplest: Duel.
+I mentioned that there are four primary Game Modes in Battlesnake: Duel, Standard, Royale, and Constrictor.

+Let's start with the smallest and the simplest: Duel.
 And to make things more interesting, we'll throw another Snake in the ring.
 This is the Snake I keep in competition, written in Rust.

 [Replay]

+Awesome!
+How about a Standard match, and this time we'll use one copy from each stage of today's talk against that same Rust model (who does a little more).
+Same as its predecessor: last snake still slithering wins.

+[Replay]

+Constrictor is a little different: there's no need to eat, because your Snake perpetually grows.
+I don't expect our Snake will _thrive_ in that environment: the priorities are completely different, and more about maximizing "use of space" than a typical match.

+[Replay]

+Royale is where things get _interesting_: we'll have Hazards again, which descend on the center of the board as time goes on.
+Our Snake will need to manage its quest for food against their risk to life and...well, I guess it's not "limbs", because it's a snake, but you get the idea.

+[Replay]

+Bonus round!
+On top of Leaderboards, the Battlesnake community regularly runs Tournaments, and the last few used a new game mode, called "Snail".
+Each Snake leaves a slime trail behind it.
+That trail is made up of Hazards, is as long as the Snake, and has more of those Hazards stacked up nearest the tail.

+[Replay]

+I know I keep using words like "simple" to lull you into a potentially false sense of security, but I don't want to lose sight of what we did together today.

+So where do I think you go from here?
+Ideally, upstairs.
+The keynote is next.

-If I've convinced you to try Battlesnake, check it out at play.battlesnake.com.
-If you have any questions about anything I've talked about today, ping me on the charmCityJS or Baltimore Tech Slacks, or send me an email.
+If I've convinced you to try Battlesnake, though, check it out at play.battlesnake.com.
+(That part wasn't a joke.)
+If you have any questions about anything I've talked about today, come find me around the conference or send me an email.

+Thank you all so much for your time and attention today.
+It was a generous gift, and it was an honor to be here again.

+👏🏻👏🏻👏🏻👏🏻
+👏🏻👏🏻👏🏻👏🏻
+👏🏻👏🏻👏🏻👏🏻